 Dr. Anand earned his BS (Chemistry) from Loyola College, India, M.S.
 (Chemistry/Chemical Physics) from the Indian Institute of Technology (IIT), Chennai, India, and his Ph.D. at The Ohio State University.
 His doctoral dissertation mentor was Dr. Elio Vanin, who trained with Dr. Oliver Smithies (U. Wisconsin), Nobel Prize winner, 2007.
 He did his postdoctoral training at the Salk Institute, San Diego and University of Pennsylvania, Philadelphia with Dr. Jon Lindstrom, Trustee Professor, and discoverer of cause of Myasthenia Gravis.

-He held faculty positions at the University of Pennsylvania and Louisiana State University Neuroscience Center and is currently Professor in the Department of Biological Chemistry and Pharmacology at The Ohio State University College of Medicine and Wexner Medical Center.
+He held faculty positions at the University of Pennsylvania, Louisiana State University Neuroscience Center and Ohio State University.
 He has served on the grant review panel for Brain Canada, Alzheimer’s Association, NIH, Autism Speaks, California Tobacco-Related Disease Research Program (TRDRP), Hong Kong Research Grants Council, Israel Science Foundation, and American Association for Advancement of Science.

 He has served on the External Scientific Advisory Board for the NERT program, Louisiana Tech, and on the NINDS Human DNA Repository, and Autism Speaks.
 Dr. Anand has earned the Lieber Independent Investigator Award from NARSAD as well as the Exceptional, Unconventional Research Enabling Knowledge Acceleration (EUREKA) award from the National Institutes of Health for his research.
 His research has been funded by NIH, Autism Speaks, the Bill and Marci Ingram Family Fund, and the Brain and Behavior Foundation (NARSAD) and National Science Foundation.